byoda/byoda-python/README.md

     },
 ```

-The 'any_member' access control allows any member of the address book service to append entries to the array of 'network_invites' but only you as the 'member', can read, update and delete from this array.
+The 'any_member' access control allows any member of the address book service to append entries to the array of 'network_invites' but only you as the 'member' and owner of the pod, can read, update and delete from this array.

 If you look at the 'network_assets' data structure in the JSON file, you see:
 ```